Extreme cold, travel chaos: Woes from deadly storm continue

 Travelers’ weather woes continued, with hundreds of flight cancellations already and more expected after a bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

 The storm knocked out power in communities from Maine to Seattle.
-But heat and lights were steadily being restored across the U.S. According to poweroutage.us, less than 200,000 customers were without power Sunday at 3 p.m.
+But heat and lights were steadily being restored across the U.S. According to poweroutage.us, fewer than 100,000 customers were without power Monday at 7 a.m.
 EDT — down from a peak of 1.7 million.

 Concerns about rolling blackouts across eastern states subsided Sunday after PJM Interconnection said its utilities could meet the day’s peak electricity demand.
 The mid-Atlantic grid operator had called for its 65 million consumers to conserve energy amid the freeze Saturday.